NouhiDev/vwa-epidemic-simulation/README.md

 For trying out the simulation, it is hosted on my personal website: https://nouhi.dev/epidemic-simulation

 It offers an interactive simulation that lets you adjust various parameters, such as the transmission rate and the population size, so you can see how different scenarios play out.
+It also features a live-updating graph, so you can see the course of infection in real time.

 The epidemic simulation uses a simplified model of disease transmission based on a mathematical approach known as the SIR (Susceptible-Infected-Recovered) model.
 By adjusting the parameters, you can see how a disease spreads through a population and how different interventions, such as vaccinations or quarantine measures, can affect the course of the epidemic.